wp-plugins/redi-restaurant-reservation/readme.txt

 07. Setup screen with number of seats available, maximum persons per reservation, opening times and days of the week.
 08. Setup screen with info on the restaurant including name, address, country, phone, email, URL
 09. List of upcoming reservations on Mobile/Tablet PC (Available only for Basic package users).
 Demo version can be accessed by this link: <a href="http://goo.gl/DFSBXQ" target="_blank">Open demo version</a>
-10. Detailed reservation information on Mobile/Tablet PC (Available only for Basic package users)
+10. Detailed reservation information on Mobile/Tablet PC (Available only for Basic package users).
+Photo, Visits and Rating are available only by request.
 11. Configuration for maximum available seats for online reservation by week day.
 (Available only for Basic package users)
 12. Setting for custom fields that user should fill during reservation
 13. List of Time shifts (Available only for Basic package users)